Stormwater Facility Maintenance & Inspection

 Once you have completed these stages, the County becomes responsible for structural maintenance of the facility, such as leaks, stone replacement or replacing concrete and pipes.
 You (the property owner) however, remain the owner of the facility and continue to be responsible for non-structural maintenance around the facility, such as trash removal, grass cutting, and landscaping.

 DEP highly recommends that you contact the Department before you submit your transfer paperwork to ensure that all the necessary documents have been prepared and to learn more about the transfer process.
-Residential and select non-residential facilities are eligible for transfer into the County's maintenance program.

 NOTE: Although DEP encourages homeowners' associations to submit transfer documents as soon as possible, transfer documents will not be forwarded to the County Administrative Officer until the facility has an approved final inspection and the facility is in as-built condition.
 However, DEP review of the transfer documents can occur concurrently with repair work to bring the facility to as-built condition.